Dwayne McDuffie: Early life and education

 McDuffie was born and raised in Detroit, Michigan, the son of Leroy McDuffie and Edna (Hawkins) McDuffie Gardner.
 He attended and graduated from the Roeper School, a school for gifted children in Bloomfield Hills, Michigan, in 1980.
-Of African-American characters in comics, he later, said:
+One of McDuffie's first introductions to comics was when he learned of the character Black Panther at the age of 11.
+He described the character as not being "anyone's sidekick", but "his own hero, his own man", saying that "In the space of 15 pages, black people moved from invisible to inevitable."
+Of other Black characters in comics, he later said:

-In 1983, he graduated with a bachelor's degree in English from the University of Michigan, followed by a master's degree in physics.
+In 1983, McDuffie graduated with a bachelor's degree in English from the University of Michigan, followed by a master's degree in physics.
 He then moved to New York to attend film school at New York University's Tisch School of the Arts.
 While McDuffie was working as a copy editor at the business magazine Investment Dealers' Digest, a friend got him an interview for an assistant editor position at Marvel Comics.

-Posthumously, comedian Keegan-Michael Key discovered he was Dwayne McDuffie's biological half-brother, by their father.
+After McDuffie's death, comedian Keegan-Michael Key discovered that he and McDuffie were biological half-brothers, having the same father.

 Career

 Marvel and Milestone

 Going on staff at Marvel as editor Bob Budiansky's assistant on special projects, McDuffie helped develop the company's first superhero trading cards.
 He also scripted stories for Marvel.
-His first major work was Damage Control, a miniseries about the company that shows up between issues and tidies up the mess left by the latest round of superhero/supervillain battles.
+His first major work was Damage Control, a miniseries following a company that cleans collateral damage from battles.

 After becoming an editor at Marvel, McDuffie submitted a spoof proposal for a comic entitled Teenage Negro Ninja Thrashers in response to Marvel's treatment of its black characters.
 Becoming a freelancer in 1990, McDuffie wrote for dozens of various comics titles for Marvel, DC Comics, and Archie Comics.
 In addition, he wrote Monster in My Pocket for Harvey Comics editor Sid Jacobson, whom he cites on his website as having taught him everything he knows.
 In early 1991, he divorced his first wife, Patricia D. Younger, in Seminole County, Florida.

-In the early 1990s, wanting to express a multicultural sensibility that he felt was missing in comic books, McDuffie and three partners founded Milestone Media, which The Plain Dealer of Cleveland, Ohio, described in 2000 as "the industry's most successful minority-owned-and operated comic company."
+In the early 1990s, wanting to express a multicultural sensibility that he felt was missing in comic books, McDuffie and three partners founded Milestone Media, which The Plain Dealer of Cleveland, Ohio, described in 2000 as "the industry's most successful minority-owned-and operated comic company".
 McDuffie explained:

-Milestone, whose characters include the African-American Static, Icon, and Hardware; the Asian-American Xombi, and the multi-ethnic superhero group the Blood Syndicate, which include Black, Asian and Latino men and women, debuted its titles in 1993 through a distribution deal with DC Comics.
+Milestone, whose characters include the African-American Static, Icon, and Hardware; the Asian-American Xombi, and the multi-ethnic superhero group the Blood Syndicate, debuted its titles in 1993 through a distribution deal with DC Comics.
 Serving as editor-in-chief, McDuffie created or co-created many characters, including Static.